Pennsylvania College of Emergency Physicians Logo

 What is PEP-PAC?

-The Pennsylvania Emergency Physicians Political Action Committee has been used to represent our interests in the state capitol for years.
-It is designed to raise money that we will use strategically to benefit our patients and promote our agenda.
+The Pennsylvania Emergency Physicians Political Action Committee has been used to represent the interests of emergency medicine in the state capitol for years.
+It is designed to raise money that we strategically use to benefit our patients and promote our agenda in a bipartisan way.

 How does it work?